mpkelly/react-with-i18n/README.md

 import {Text, TextProps} from "./my-awesome-library/Text"

 // Do this for each library component that needs I18N support.
 You can (and should)
+// I18Nize ARIA properties, like role etc, so you will typically need to use this
-// I18Nize ARIA properties like role etc const I18NText = withI18N<TextProps & I18NComponentProps>(Text);
+// HOC on more than just text components const I18NText = withI18N<TextProps & I18NComponentProps>(Text);

 // In your app elsewhere